QuentinRa/blog.quentinra.dev/info/html/forms/post-get.md

 explain POST and GET so let's phrase it better.

 POST, GET, PUT, ... are HTTP methods.
-The usage of such methods of the HTTP Protocol are described in [rfc2616](https://datatracker.ietf.org/doc/html/rfc2616) but let's summarize
+The usage of such methods of the HTTP protocol are described in [rfc2616](https://datatracker.ietf.org/doc/html/rfc2616) but let's summarize